Production delay notice: order volume is high and we're behind. We're working hard, but capacity is limited.

 So why couldn't we get the text to work?
 This photo has both dark and light areas, so we couldn't pick a single text color that truly popped.
 If you want your text to pop but your image isn't cooperating, put it on top of a simple background, like this:

 Now we've got the color contrast we need to have easy-to-read text.
-We've cropped the photo into a center circle and added a ring of color on the outside.
 The photo's not as prominent as in the last design, but we do get the text loud and clear.

 Here's another example of bad text contrast.

 The white text shows up clearly on a blue background, but the black text doesn't show up nearly as well.
-Why?
-Black and blue are not a strong light-against-dark color combination; they're both rather dark colors.
-Opt for white or pale colors against blue.
+Black and blue are not a strong light-against-dark color combination; they're both dark colors.
+Opt for white or light colors against blue.

 Here's an example of a rectangular graphic forced onto a circular canvas.